pgdurand/jGAF/README.md

 The library comes with lots of features to save you time and concentrate your effort on the business logic of your software.

+jGAF provides a framework with:

+* [UI Starter API](http://www.plealog.com/s/index.php/features/ui-starter-api): UI Starter API provides the features to setup and start a graphical application with a few lines of code.
+The API takes into account the application life-cycle and contains pre-configured supports for starting and ending your software.
+* [Menu API](http://www.plealog.com/s/index.php/features/menu-api): Menu API is designed to setup menus only from a configuration file.
+Handling actions within your application only requires to use a single action listener.
+* [Preferences API](http://www.plealog.com/s/index.php/features/preferences-api): Preferences API is a framework to setup a complete multi-pages dialogue box controlling application's configuration.
+This dialogue box is created using only a set of configuration files, no code is required.
+Using that API it is even possible to control multi-users configuration and default settings.
+* [OS Integration API](http://www.plealog.com/s/index.php/features/os-integration-api):  OS integration API takes into account the main UI properties of Linux, Windows and MacOS platforms.
+For instance, considering the MacOS, our API automatically setup your application to conform to that platform: single menu bar, full-screen capability and pre-configuring About, Preferences and Help commands.
+* [Persistence API](http://www.plealog.com/s/index.php/features/persistence-api): The first role of Persistence API is to save UI properties of your application, such as last size and screen position.
+Of course many additional properties can be saved depending on your needs: saving and restoring a property are done with a single line of code.
+The persistence storage being user-specific, your application will work fine in a multi-user environment.
+* [Utilities API](http://www.plealog.com/s/index.php/features/utilities-api): Utilities API contains additional components to master splash screen, as well as standard messaging, warning, error and input dialogue boxes, to access a logging framework, to manage application resources (e.g. images and icons) and standard FileChooser dialogue boxes for open and save operations.

 jGAF is provided with a free-to-use license for free and commercial softwares.

 More: [www.plealog.com](www.plealog.com)